divadsn/pylife-cron/README.md

-# pylife-update
+# pylife-cron
-Repository containing scraping scripts to be executed via cron.
+Repository containing updater script to be executed via cron.